misskacie/plotsy-3d/README.md

 **plotsy-3d** is a [Typst](https://github.com/typst/typst) package for rendering 3D objects built on top of [CeTZ](https://github.com/cetz-package/cetz).
 Similar functionality to pgfplots for LaTeX but currently less developed.

-Will be released on typst universe at some point but is not yet* so need to use `#import "plotsy-3d.typ": *` and have the `plotsy-3d.typ` file in your project folder.

 ## Features: